glitch-tools/sync-glitch-cli/README.md

 > Sync changes in your GitHub repository to glitch.com

 **Heads-up!** It uses a API which is not introduced by Glitch officially so it has possibility to be changed without any notice.
-However, I created a [test-sync-glitch-cli](https://github.com/sotayamashita/test-sync-glitch-cli) to avoid

-I am making efforts to know wether it works or not with [test-sync-glitch-cli](https://github.com/sotayamashita/test-sync-glitch-cli).
+However, I am making efforts to know wether it works or not with [test-sync-glitch-cli](https://github.com/sotayamashita/test-sync-glitch-cli).
 It execute test everyday with TravisCI.
 It help my recognize as soon as possible if it could be wrong.
 I am looking forward to official API. :unicorn:

 ## Install